evanaze/obsidian-asana-plugin/README.md

 * **Due Date**: When the task is due for completion.
 * **Start Date**: (Optional) When the task is started.
 * **Deliverable**: This is the plain English deliverable for the task.
 It will be put as its own separate sentence at the top of the task description.
+* **Description**: Anything under this header will be put into the body of the task on Asana
+* **Body**: (Optional) This header contains any notes or connections related to the task.
+If, for example the task is to take notes on a given subject then this would contain the notes.
+It is for Obsidian use only.

 ### Note: Acceptable Date Formats
 Currently the only supported date format is `MM/DD/YYYY`, however more will be implemented soon.